MatthewATaylor/SciOly-Sort/README.md

 <img src="img/download.png" alt="Create Google Form Spreadsheet" width="300px" />

+2. Unzip the downloaded folder.
-2. Right click the downloaded folder and press "Extract All..." to extract the project's files.
+    * For Windows: Right click the folder and press "Extract All..." to extract the project's files.
-3. Open the folder containing the extracted files and navigate to the "src" folder.
+3. Open the unzipped folder and navigate to the "src" folder.
 4. Open "index.html" to use the program.

 ## Data Used for Sorting